 We also have an indepth discussion with the parents on how they have been dealing with the food selectivity at home.
 We ask how often the parents attempt to introduce new food, and what they do if this is not accepted by the child.

 After understanding this behavior history, we design a program to slowly desensitize the food selectivity of the child.
 We start with one target type of food at a time.
 This will lead to slowly increasing the child’s tolerance to different types of food eventually.
+At ABC Center, our results show that 100% of children make progress.

 How can parents help in increasing the variety of food that their children eat?